• Skip to main content

 Under the ADA, service animals are limited to dogs and other animals that are approved and recognized that meet specific federal and/or state criteria.
 A service animal must be specifically trained to perform a service function to work on campus for the benefit of an individual with a disability.
 If an animal meets this definition, it is considered a service animal regardless of whether it has been licensed or certified by a state or local government or a training program.
 Companion or therapy animals are not considered service animals and are not allowed unless otherwise required by law.

 Service animals whose behavior poses a direct threat to the health or safety of others or is disruptive to the campus community may be excluded regardless of training or certification.
-Students who utilize a service animal must submit a Reasonable Accommodation Request Form available through MyUSA.
+Students who utilize a service animal should notify Student Welfare and Accessibility to facilitate proper notice to university officials on a need-to-know basis.

 Responsibility of Service Animal Owner/Partner